vmanamino/blocitoff/README.md

 == README

-Blocitoff manages your tasks deleting to-do items that have not been completed after seven days.
+Blocitoff manages your tasks allowing you to use a rake task to delete to-do items that have not been completed after seven days.
 The assumption is that if the to-do item is not important enough to be completed in seven days, it doesn't belong on your to-do list.

 I am receiving generous help from my mentor Dalibor Ilijevski.

 Find the app at [viral-blocitoff](https://viral-blocitoff.herokuapp.com/)

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...

-Please feel free to use a different markup language if you do not plan to run
-<tt>rake doc:app</tt>.
+If you clone the repo and use the code, refer to the application.example.yml file for the environment variables you need to assign values to.
+You'll see there that I'm using Sendgrid and Devise for email and authentication.
+I recommend you install the Figaro gem which lets you set environment variables for production in one command.

+I did this project in order to learn how to build rails apps, so although it functions, it's not pretty.
+Even the functionality is limited.
+I could have added more, but I wanted to focus my attention on the requirements which would help me to master specific aspects of Rails web development.
+As in any craft, a solid foundation sets you up well to do complicated things.